LevPewPew/makeup-by-ellie-frontend/README.md

 With Axios-mock-adapter in place, any GET request made to the database within our test code will be intercepted, and instead of actually making a request to the API, it is going to return the data we put into the dummyData.
 Without the Axios Mock Adapter, the test would run slow, could potentially be unreliable and can result in a network error that may crash the test.

 ### Cypress, version: 3.8.3
-Cypress is an automated testing package used for front end development, providing it's own browser-based dashboard, showing exactly what's happening as the test is running, with the added benefit of being able to use the browser's dev tools.
+Cypress is an automated testing package used for frontend development, providing it's own browser-based dashboard, showing exactly what's happening as the test is running, with the added benefit of being able to use the browser's dev tools.

 ### Fix-image-rotation, version: 2.0.0
 The Fix Image Rotation package rotates images based on their EXIF value (the image metadata which identifies the image orientation), to ensure that all images uploaded by the client are rendering in the right direction.
 This package has been implemented with the Dropzone library as described below.